AriFordsham/GHCWiki/ghci-debugger.md

-UPDATE: We have prepared a higher level technical report about this work, available [ here](http://www.dsic.upv.es/mapa/ingles/informesinv.pl?any=2007).
+UPDATE: We have prepared a higher level technical report about this work, available [here](http://www.dsic.upv.es/mapa/ingles/informesinv.pl?any=2007).

-During the Summer of 2006 I have been working on this project sponsorized by the[ Google SoC](http://code.google.com/soc) initiative.
+During the Summer of 2006 I have been working on this project sponsorized by the[Google SoC](http://code.google.com/soc) initiative.
 My mentors were Simon Marlow and David Himmelstrup (lemmih).